AfriqueLLM: How Data Mixing and Model Architecture Impact Continued Pre-training for African Languages: Acknowledgment

 \section{Acknowledgment}

-This research was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+This research was supported in part by the Natural Sciences and Engineering Research Council (NSERC) of Canada and in part by the AI2050 program at Schmidt Sciences.
 This work was partially supported by Azure sponsorship credits granted by Microsoft’s AI for Good Research Lab.
 We are grateful for the support from IVADO and the Canada First Research Excellence Fund.